cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 * `false`: text-based jump tables won't be generated.
 * `true` (the default value): the compiler generates text-based jump tables where possible.

-Text-based jump tables allow very efficient encoding of jump tables, both in terms of program size and execution time.
+Text-based jump tables allow very efficient encoding of jump tables used by internal arrays and some `case` expressions, both in terms of program size and execution time.
 The functionality, however, often requires storing unprintable characters in the string.
 If this poses a problem, the option can be set to `false` to disable text-based jump tables.

 ### Option `use-text-translations`

 **Option scope: [local](#local-scope)**

-This option specifies whether the compiler may create strings (potentially containing unprintable characters) to implement [value translations](SYNTAX-6-OPTIMIZATIONS.markdown#value-translation).
+This option specifies whether the compiler may create strings (potentially containing unprintable characters) to implement [value translations](optimizations/CASE-SWITCHING.markdown#value-translation).
 Possible values are:

 * `false`: value translations won't be used.
 * `true` (the default value): the compiler generates value translations where possible.